mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 one orange, representing the stars of Zimmel,
 Gandar and Shaaram.
 Orange bars connect the stars to each other.
-Salo is a multi-subsector line with its foot in both Dunea and Ch’naar.
+Salo is a multi-subsector line with its foot in both Dunea and Ch'naar.
-While its logo is intended to express the corporation’s desire to unite the two subsectors, there is little evidence that either side embraces the notion.
-Dunea is largely a refuge for the Chanestin worlds and Ch’naar is under the direction of the decidedly anti-Chanestin
+While its logo is intended to express the corporation's desire to unite the two subsectors, there is little evidence that either side embraces the notion.
+Dunea is largely a refuge for the Chanestin worlds and Ch'naar is under the direction of the decidedly anti-Chanestin
 Aursisians.
 The two sides often scoff at the blind idealism that the logo represents but Salo